srgblnch/ParallelQueue/README.md

 - [ ] Look on *pkg_resources* to improve version numbering.
 - [ ] When enter in _pause_ mode, use _psutil_ to suspend the workers until conditions recovers and the work can be resumed (then resume the workers).
   - [ ] This many enter in a loop of _suspend-resume_.
 Raise the bell to reduce the number of parallel workers.
+  - [ ] In the warning sections of memory use and machine load, those workers can be _reniced_ to reduce their priority.

 ## Usage: